quantum-ods/qmlcourse/_sources/book/intro/en/intro.md

 - photons, which seem to be good for everything, except that the programming on them is aligning lenses and lasers on an optical table
 ```

 It is worth adding that the record in exact and scalable as well as programmable (topological) qubits today is exactly 2 qubits.
-Seriously, the interaction of two logical qubits was published in `Nature' this year (2021).
+Seriously, the interaction of two logical qubits was published in `Nature` this year (2021).

 ### What plans do the leading players in this market have?